-Members were advised that correspondence, circulated, had been received from Volunteer Now advising that Volunteers Week will run from 1 - 7 June 2022.
+Members are advised that correspondence enclosed has been received from Volunteer Now advising that Volunteers Week will run from 1 - 7 June 2022.
 The "Thank You" theme remains the same as 2021.

 Key Events taking place during Volunteers Week this year include: